getsetup-io/embed-npm-package/docs/quickstart.md

 # Setup

-## CORS
+## CORS & CSP

-The GetSetUp Embedded product requires some CORS configuration by GetSetUp to allow other sites access.
-We have configured access for https://uat-aperture.imds.tv and http://localhost:3001.
+The GetSetUp Embedded product requires some CORS and CSP configuration by GetSetUp to allow other sites access.
+We have configured access for http://localhost:3001.
 If you require access for other development urls please contact mitchell@getsetup.io.

 ## Site layout